Carrick, Tasmania: 19th century

 Samuel Pratt Winter was sent to Tasmania by his father, at Bryan's request, to act as an overseer of the mill.
 He managed the mill from 1834, when Bryan went to London in the midst of a dispute with Governor Arthur, and leased it from 1837 onwards.
-After a dispute with the leasee Donald McLean in 1841, the mill was operated by Richard Warren from April 1841, he also occupied the mill cottage according to the 1842 census.
+After a dispute with the lessee Donald McLean in 1841, the mill was operated by Richard Warren from April 1841, he also occupied the mill cottage according to the 1842 census.
 A post office opened in November 1841, and at the end of the year the village had also four dwellings, a blacksmith shop, a police station, the flour mill and an adobe hotel built by John Archer.
 While passing through the town Louisa Anne Meredith took note of the buildings.
 In her guidebook, published in 1843, she referred to the "crazy weather board mill".
 At the time the mill's motive power came from an overshot water wheel supplied with water from the Liffey River via a long wooden trough.
 St Andrew's church was built in 1843 by Thomas Reibey as a school.
 The initial church grounds of 14 acre were donated by Thomas Reibey.
 Winter was living at the mill cottage in 1846, when he arranged for the old wooden mill to be removed and, with John Kinder Archer, began building the blue-stone mill.
-The town greatly expanded in the late 1850s, fueled by the efforts of those returning from the Victorian gold fields.
+The town greatly expanded in the late 1850s, fuelled by the efforts of those returning from the Victorian gold fields.
 Over time many cottages in Carrick were built for workers on the Reibey's Entally House outside nearby Hadspen.